-Acute overdosage with DOXORUBICIN (doxorubicin hydrochloride) enhances the toxic effects of mucositis, leukopenia and thrombocytopenia.
+Acute overdosage with Doxorubicin Hydrochloride for Injection USP (doxorubicin hydrochloride) enhances the toxic effects of mucositis, leukopenia and thrombocytopenia.
 Treatment of acute overdosage consists of treatment of the severely myelosuppressed patient with hospitalization, antibiotics, platelet and granulocyte transfusions and symptomatic treatment of mucositis.